thesps/GlobalCorrelator/README.md

 A vhdl testbench simulation in vivado can be run with `test/run_vhdltb.sh` run with `stream-cdc-pf-puppi` as argument.
  * The first PF & Puppi outputs arrive at frames 169 and 217 in the testbench output, compared to 54 in the reference from HLS (HLS has an ideal 54 clock cycle latency for the regionizer, to stream in the inputs, and zero latency for PF & Puppi)
+ * For a reduced set of inputs (20 tracks, 12 calo) the frames become 162 and 214.

 TODO:
- * Implementation in the EMP framework still pending
+ * Implementation in the EMP framework has routing and timing problems, but completes successfully for small number of inptus (20 track, 12 calo) and with no reset signals.
  * The design is somewhat wasteful in terms of resources for delaying objects (BRAM36s are used in all places, also when BRAM18 or shift registers would do)
  * The parallel FIFOs importing data in the 240 MHz are assumed to be all in phase, and so the 240 MHz processing starts as soon as one FIFO becomes readable.
 It may be safer to wait until all FIFOs are non-empty before staring to read.
- * There's a lot of code duplication for the various CDCs and serial to parallel transitions, and proably redundant clock cycle counters.
+ * There's a lot of code duplication for the various CDCs and serial to parallel transitions.
- * The VHDL testbench uses the VHDL output files from the IP core synthesis directly instead of importing the IP core, so it may break if anything changes in the synthesis.
-It was tested only in Vivado 2018.3.
+ * The VHDL testbench uses the VHDL output files from the IP core synthesis directly instead of importing the IP core.